 How to Choose the Right Card

-Picking the right card depends less on which one is “best” and more on which one matches your spending patterns.
+Picking the right card depends less on which one is “best” and more on which one matches your spending patterns and travel habits.

 Match Your Card to Your Spending Habits

 Heavy dining and grocery spending → American Express Gold.
-The 4x earning rate in both categories is unmatched, and statement credits make the annual fee nearly disappear.
+The 4x earning rate in both categories is unmatched, the April 2026 refresh added 5x on Amex Travel hotel bookings, and stacking the monthly credits makes the annual fee nearly disappear for consistent users.

 When Simplicity or Housing Rewards Matter Most

-Significant rent or mortgage payments → Bilt Mastercard.
-No other card turns housing payments into meaningful travel rewards.
+Significant rent or mortgage payments → Bilt.
+No other card turns housing payments into meaningful travel rewards, and the Bilt 2.0 lineup now serves homeowners as well as renters.

 Cards to Skip Right Now

-Some cards that dominated previous years have become harder to justify in 2026.
+Some cards that dominated previous years have become harder to justify in mid-2026.

 Ultra-Premium and Niche Cards

-Cards with $695+ annual fees typically require heavy travel schedules and careful credit management to break even.
-If you’re not taking 10+ flights annually and actively using lounges, the math rarely works.
+Cards with $695+ annual fees typically require heavy travel schedules and disciplined benefit utilization to break even.
+If you’re not taking 10-plus flights annually and actively using lounges and lifestyle credits, the math rarely holds up.

 Airline co-branded cards lock you into one carrier’s ecosystem.
-Unless you fly one airline frequently, general-purpose travel cards offer better flexibility and usually better earning rates on non-airline spending.
+Unless you fly one airline frequently enough to benefit from free checked bags and priority boarding, general-purpose travel cards almost always offer better flexibility and stronger earning rates on non-airline spending.

-Hotel cards with mid-tier annual fees tend to underperform premium general-purpose cards unless you stay 20+ nights annually at that specific chain.
+Hotel cards with mid-tier annual fees tend to underperform premium general-purpose cards unless you stay 20-plus nights annually at that specific chain.
 Flexible points systems favor most travelers.
-The CFPB explains reward program structures to help you compare value across card types.
+The CFPB explains how reward programs are structured to help you compare value across card types.

 Making the Most of Whatever You Choose